-&lt;sup>55 United States v.
+55 United States v.
 Agostini, 280 F. Supp.
 2d 260, 262 (S.D.N.Y.
-2003) ("[K]nowledge of [a] conviction could potentially prejudice the jurors against [the victim], causing them to evaluate his worth as a witness based on his status as a convicted felon regardless of the actual relevance of the Conviction.").
+2003) ("[K]nowledge of [a] conviction could potentially prejudice the jurors against [the victim], causing them to evaluate his worth as a witness based on his status as a convicted felon regardless of the actual relevance of the Conviction. .
+The Conviction may even serve to distract the jury from the crime charged against [the defendant] and instead focus on whether [the victim], as a convicted felon, 'deserved' to be assaulted").

-convicted felon, 'deserved' to be assaulted."
-Again, all of these pernicious effects are coupled with no demonstrated benefit to the truth-seeking process.
+pernicious effects are coupled with no demonstrated benefit to the truthseeking process.56

-Relatedly, because of disproportionate conviction rates, the legal system is almost certainly losing testimony disproportionately from African-American defendants who choose not to testify in order to preserve their right not to be judged based on their prior convictions.
-Indeed, African-American defendants with prior convictions have been shown to testify less often than white defendants with prior convictions.
-Yet, when defendants are members of marginalized groups, particularly Black defendants, hearing from them is especially important in order to combat implicit biases and stereotypes that may introduce unfair prejudice into the factfinders' determinations.
-This is because as humans we think by making automatic inferences about others informed by their appearance as well as by social learning.
-This can lead to "systematic discrimination against people with particular, often racialized characteristics."
-If Black defendants are deterred from testifying, jurors and judges may rely even more on visible characteristics like race and make assumptions based on these characteristics
+Relatedly, because of disproportionate conviction rates, we are almost certainly losing testimony disproportionately from African-American defendants who choose not to testify in order to preserve their right not to be judged based on their prior convictions.
+Indeed, African-American defendants with prior convictions have been shown to testify less often than white defendants with prior convictions.57 Yet, when defendants are members of marginalized groups, particularly Black defendants, hearing from them is especially important in order to combat implicit biases and stereotypes that may introduce unfair prejudice into the factfinders' determinations.
+58 This is because as humans we think by making automatic inferences about others informed by their appearance as well as by social learning.59 This can lead to "systematic discrimination against people with particular, often racialized characteristics."60 When we lose the testimony of Black defendants, jurors and judges are forced to rely even more on visible characteristics like race and make assumptions based on these characteristics that, in addition to being invalid as a matter of evidentiary fact-finding, are